Curriculumonline

 Age Range: KS3

 Interesting homework tasks which are linked to corresponding classroom activities and which provide valuable continuity of learning at KS3.
-Based on NC guidelines, assessment opportunities are included.
+Opportunities for assessment and guidelines for differentiation are built-in.

 Topics include: Discovering the extent of slavery; Experiences of black people on a plantation; The life and work of Marcus Garvey.